First Produced By: BHB Reptiles

 Do you have any suggestions or corrections for this article?

 Click here to contribute feedback

-The Pinstripe Ball Python is an dominant morph that exhibits large changes compared to the Normal Ball Pythons pattern scheme, with both pattern and colouration being altered.
+The Pinstripe Ball Python is a dominant morph that exhibits large changes compared to the Normal Ball Python’s pattern scheme, with both pattern and colouration being altered.

 The ventral scales of the Pinstripe Ball Python usually carry a golden undertone and can range from completely crisp and clean to almost murky and spotted with dark markings.